rauv-git/grt-approximate-inversion/README.md

 ## Usage

 Examples for the use are described in the Jupyter notebooks "general_example.ipynb" and "translation_invariant_example.ipynb".
 Whilst the former shows an example for a bilinear background velocity, the latter can be used to approximately invert the GRT for layered background velocities.
-We note that much longer runtimes are required in the general setting when compared to the layered setting.
+Note that much longer runtimes are required in the general setting when compared to the layered setting.

 ---